 Common Mistakes To Avoid While Diagnosing The P0299 Code

-Remember to check the engine air filter, a dirty filter could not allow enough air into the intake system causing a low boost condition.
+Remember to check the engine air filter, and a dirty filter could not allow enough air into the intake system, causing a low boost condition.
 Also, on some cars, a fault in the EGR system can cause P0299, so repair EGR issues first.
 And, remember, just because you can’t see a leaking air pipe or hose with the engine off doesn’t mean it isn’t leaking under boost pressures.

 Tips To Avoid P0299 In The Future